4.2/5 (5)

 Day 7: St. Hippolyte – Colmar/Eguisheim (16-19 miles/25-30 km)

-The last day on the Alsace wine road takes you through the romantic towns of Ribeauville and Riquewihr, where medieval alleys invite a stroll.
-You then continue until you reach Colmar.
-Explore the picturesque town known as "Little Venice" with its beautiful half-timbered houses in the Gerbergasse and the world-famous Isenheimer Altar in the Unterlinden Museum.
+The last day along the Alsace Wine Road takes you through the romantic towns of Ribeauville and Riquewihr, where medieval alleys invite you for a stroll.
+You'll then continue biking until you reach Colmar.
+Explore this picturesque town - known as 'Little Venice' - with its beautiful half-timer houses in the Gerbergasse, as well as the world-famous Isenheimer Altar in the Unterlinden Museum.

 Overnight in Colmar or neighboring Eguisheim.